eckelsjd/amisc/docs/guides/extend.md

     pass
 ```

-The `Lagrange` polynomial interpolation class is the only available method currently.
+Currently, the available methods are `Lagrange` polynomial interpolation and `Linear` regression.
 The state of a `Lagrange` polynomial includes the 1d grids and barycentric weights for each input dimension.
-See [Lagrange][amisc.interpolator.Lagrange] for more details.
+The state of a `Linear` regression includes the underlying [scikit-learn](https://scikit-learn.org/stable/) linear model.
+See [Lagrange][amisc.interpolator.Lagrange] and [Linear][amisc.interpolator.Linear] for more details.
+Note that linear regression also includes options for polynomial features.

 ## Model keyword arguments
 The `ModelKwarg` interface provides a dataclass for passing extra options to the underlying component models.
 The default is a simple `dict` that gets passed as a set of `key=value` pairs.
 The primary reason for overriding this class is if you have complicated arguments that require custom serialization.
 See the [serialization](#serialization) section below.

 ## Serialization
 The [Serializable][amisc.serialize.Serializable] interface defines the `serialize` and `deserialize` methods for converting `amisc` objects to/from built-in Python types (such as `strings`, `floats`, and `dicts`).

 !!!
 Note "Important"
     All custom objects implementing any of the interfaces above must also implement the `serialize` and `deserialize` mixin methods to allow saving and loading the custom objects from file.